openshift/training/beta-1-setup.md

     CERT_DIR=/var/lib/openshift/openshift.local.certificates/master \
     KUBERNETES_MASTER=https://ose3-master.example.com:8443 ./install-registry.sh

-View the contents of the file if you like.
-When you are ready, go ahead and apply it with `osc` and you will see some output:

-    osc apply -f ~/docker-registry-config.json
+You'll get output like:

+    [INFO] Submitting docker-registry template file for processing docker-registry
     docker-registry
-    docker-registry

-You can use `osc get pods` and `osc get services` to see what happened.
+You can use `osc get pods`, `osc get services`, and `osc get deploymentconfig` to see what happened.

 Ultimately, you will have a Docker registry that is being hosted by OpenShift and that is running on one of your nodes.

-TODO: There should be some way once the network overlay is up to be able to reach the registry from somewhere.

 ## STI - What Is It?
 STI stands for *source-to-image* and is the process where OpenShift will take